|"Do not feed the Trolls" sign. Photographed in South-Africa, Troll-Park near Pretoria :-) (Photo credit: Wikipedia)|

 Third, related to the above but certainly not limited to it, I have started to receive some complaints from my regular readers.
 These range from specific requests to ban certain trolls to subtle expressions of frustration over how relevant comments are getting lost amidst off-topic argument.
 I learn too much from - and am too often inspired by - my regular readers to continue jeopardizing their patience.
 When others start blogging about my trolls, you know things have gone too far!

 Finally, I recently had an opportunity for some experiential learning that caused me to question one of my previously held beliefs about the value of the open forum.
 You see, it is safe to say that my primary objection to doing anything about trolls has always been rooted in my belief that an open forum was the best way to foster meaningful dialogue.
-My experience occurred not on this blog but in an online forum in which I participate.
+My experience occurred in an online forum in which I participate.
 The short version is that the moderators have basically abandoned the forum and that it has deteriorated into little more than name-calling.
 Most of the serious folks have left in disgust (I will soon do the same), leaving an army of asshats to run wild.
 So maybe my belief in the open forum ideal was a bit naive.

 Now that I have come to agree that there is a problem, what are the solutions?